pritudev/blog.pritudev.me/content/blog/list-of-my-uses.md

 ---
-title: 'List of my uses, Tech and Gears'
+title: "List of my uses, Tech and Gears"
 date: 2021-09-28
-published: true
 ---

 Here is the list of my tech and gear which i use on daily basis